melborne/dir_friend/README.md

 `dot` subcommand first creates `config.yaml` in 'YOUR_HOME_DIR/.dirfriend', which contains some pre-defined theme settings.
 You can call any of the themes with '--theme (or -t)' option for `dot` subcommand.

     % dir_friend dot path/to/project --theme blueegg

+You can create your own themes from scratch or edit them.

 In your ruby script;